 - Intentional acts such as murder are types of wrongful deaths.

-Under the California Code of Civil Procedure Article 6, the following parties can file a claim for wrongful death if their family member died as a result of negligence by another party or entity.
+Under the California Code of Civil Procedure Article 6, the following parties can file a claim for wrongful death if their family member died due to negligence by another party or entity.
 These include:

 - Spouses and domestic partners